IBM/protect-webapp-using-runtime-container-security/README.md

   **(v) Command Injection**

+  The vulnerable web application exposes an API using which you can ping an IP address or URL.
+It is possible to inject other commands with the IP Address or URL and get the results back.
+Here, you will set up a policy to detect the `ls` command being injected.

   Add a sensor for detecting command injections:
   * Sensor name - sensor.command.injection
   * Pattern name - command.injection.ls.command